Yettimania/demo-ml/api/README.md

 The API offers two endpoints.

-`/train` - This will train a KNearestNeighbors model on the Iris data set and dump the model locally.
+`/train` [POST] - This will train a KNearestNeighbors model on the Iris data set and dump the model locally.

-`/predict` - The predict method expects a request body with `data` equal to a payload of 4 float values as the model input `data=<float, 4>`.
-The returned integer is the prediction of the flower.
+`/predict` [GET] - The predict method requires a form-data body with `data` equal to 4 float values comma separated.
+This is representative of the model input features (i.e. `data=sepal_length,sepal_width,petal_length,petal_width`).

+**Example curl Request**

+`curl -X GET localhost:5000/predict -d 'data=4.7,3.2,1.3,0.2'`

+The returned value is the prediction of the iris species.

-Convinently there is a `just train` and `just predict` which utilizes `curl` to test the deployed container.
+Conveniently there is a `just train` and `just predict` which utilizes `curl` to test the deployed container.

 ## References